 Check if you are making these mistakes with your breathing:

 1) Breathing in by lifting your chest and shoulders.
 This requires many muscles in upper body to grip and tighten and prevents your diaphragm from moving properly in order to take in breath.

 2) Holding in breath after the inhale.
 Holding your breath actually requires your muscles to work unnecessarily.
 You will also start to feel frantic, panicky, anxious, and/or nervous.

 3) Controlling the breath.
 Your body breathes better than you do.
 If you are breathing in deeply, you are interfering with your body’s natural breathing coordination.

 These mistakes can not only cause physical pain but also evoke nervousness, fear, and anxiety.
 Letting breath out releases muscles and allows your body to take care of you.
 Your BODY breathes better than you.

-If your breathing seems difficult and you have aches and pains, the Alexander Technique may be the solution.
-Find out more about Alexander Technique can help you at the NO COST workshop Confident Posture & a Pain Free Body May 10 in Los Feliz.
+If your breathing seems difficult and your body is tense, the Alexander Technique may be the solution.
+Find out more about Alexander Technique can help you, your breath, and your voice during the RESONATE workshop January 31 – Mar 7 in Los Feliz.